Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 \section{Space-time symmetries and extended symmetries}

 In the following we discuss a number of transformations related to space-time geometry.
-Following the general principles introduced in section \ref{sec:NoetherCurrentsFromExternalGaugeFields} we introduce appropriate (external) gauge fields and discuss what kind of conservation laws follow from their variation.
-We start our discussion with general coordinate transformations which can be seen as a localized version of translations.
-Subsequently we discuss local changes of frame in the tangent space of the space-time manifold.
+Following the general principles introduced in section \ref{sec:NoetherCurrentsFromExternalGaugeFields}, we introduce appropriate (external) gauge fields and discuss what kind of conservation laws follow from their variation.
+We start our discussion by recalling general coordinate transformations in Riemannian geometry, i.\ e.\ with the Levi-Civita connection.
+Subsequently we generalize this setup to a more general geometry where the connection contains additional fields beyond the Levi-Civita terms, parametrized by non-metricity and torsion.
+Here one can discuss local changes of frame in the tangent space of the space-time manifold.
 This will be done first for the restricted set of orthonormal frames where the transformations can be seen as local versions of Lorentz transformations.
 Subsequently we turn to general linear local frame changes which include besides local Lorentz transformations also local dilatations as well as shear transformations.
-We argue that the latter two should be understood as extended symmetries in general.
+We argue that the latter two should be understood as extended symmetry transformations in general.
 In all cases we discuss what are the associated conserved and non-conserved Noether currents.